 School Lunch programs are required to verify 3% of income eligibility forms.
-(For the 2021-22 school year, such form will be the KSDE Household Economic Survey.)
-Schools/programs that do not offer lunch service and use the state at-risk application (KSDE Household Economic Survey) to identify at-risk students must verify 3% of this population as well.
+Schools/programs that do not offer lunch service and use the KSDE Household Economic Survey (state at-risk application) to identify students eligible for at-risk student weighting must verify 3% of this population as well.
 This verification process must be completed by November 15 and changes reported to KSDE's Child Nutrition and Wellness team by December 15.
-For 2021-22, use the Verification of Household Economic Survey template and provide all completed Verification Summaries to your KSDE Auditor at audit time.
 KSDE auditors will be asking the districts for the list of student's whose income forms were verified.
 If, during the verification process, a student(s) eligibility changed, by state law said change is retro-active to the September 20 count.

 Families that have been denied benefits due to verification can re-apply.
 If they re-apply on or before January 14th, the student's new status is to be reported.
-For districts that were audited prior to the verification process being complete, processing of the audit will be held until the Director of Fiscal Auditing has requested this information from the district and has made appropriate audit adjustments.
+For districts that were audited prior to the verification process being complete, processing of the audit will be held until the Director of KSDE Fiscal Auditing has requested this information from the district and has made appropriate audit adjustments.